wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

 That means getting to know what tools like `npm` or `yarn` are.<br />
-This part is more about reading a couple articles to understand what package managers are and what's the difference with both.
+This part is more about reading a couple articles to understand what package managers are and what's the difference between the two I mentionned.
 The main points are to understand how to install a node package and to understand that you must not use both `npm`and `yarn` in the same project.
-You either stick to one or the other.<br /><br />
+You either stick to one or the other.<br /><br /><br />

 ### 4. <button class="embed" data-src="https://youtube.com/embed/5IG4UmULyoA">Bundlers</button>

 At this point you should learn what `Webpack` is, what it does and why we need it.
-Being able to setup a project with webpack is nice too but to be honest with you I wouldn't bother with that because nowadays, although it's still being used a lot, `Webpack` isn't as interesting or performant compared to new stuffs.
+Being able to setup a project with webpack is nice too but to be honest with you I wouldn't bother with that because nowadays, although it's still being used a lot, `Webpack` isn't as interesting or performant compared to new stuff.

 Look into what other <button class="embed" data-src="https://youtube.com/embed/5IG4UmULyoA">bundlers</button> there are, just learn about the names like `Parcel`, `esBuild` and `Rollup` but more importantly learn about <button class="embed" data-src="https://youtube.com/embed/KCrXgy8qtjM">Vite</button>.

 <button class="embed" data-src="https://youtube.com/embed/KCrXgy8qtjM">Vite</button> is the up and coming norm for frontend development.
 A lot of framework uses that as their default bundler now and you should start using that too.
-Learn how to create a new project with Vite, it's really not complicated and it'll be the foundation of every new project you make for a while.<br /><br />
+Learn how to create a new project with Vite, it's really not complicated and it'll be the foundation of every new project you make for a while.

 Quick note but if you keep following along this roadmap and wanna learn some of the tools I mention, make sure to always use <button class="embed" data-src="https://youtube.com/embed/KCrXgy8qtjM">Vite</button>.
-The tutorials probably won't because it's relatively new but you should definitely make sure to use this tool all the time instead even if it means deviating a bit from the tutorial.<br /><br />
+The tutorials probably won't because it's relatively new but you should definitely make sure to use this tool all the time instead even if it means deviating a bit from the tutorial.<br /><br /><br />

 ### 5. CSS Libraries